Let’s examine what the MLS is…

-Recently I was asked to clarify what the Multi Listing Service is when dealing with real estate professionals at the WV real estate school online.
+I was asked to clarify what the Multi Listing Service is when dealing with real estate professionals.
+In our online real estate class I don’t want any real world concepts to slip by.
+I thought I’d write this article to help.
 The MLS isn’t as simple as saying, “it’s a website”, nor is it complicated once you get some hands on with it.

-The MLS “clause” mentioned in your book and that you learn in your online class is contained in a contract and is what allows a home to be advertised and shared around the brokerages in your area.
-Yes, when you see a public MLS # on a printed advertisement or on a web page it shows up there because the client agreed to have their property listed on the MLS most likely when they signed the original listing agreement.
-The clause is only a few sentences and could be easily overlooked within the listing agreement but basically states that the owner permits the agent to post it in the MLS.
-This is more or less standard procedure.
-If a client did NOT want it posted on the MLS it would be self defeating if you ask me, as the exposure the seller would get trying to sell the property would become so small it would be hard to know why they sought out help from an agent to begin with.
+The MLS “clause” mentioned in your book that you learn in your online real estate class is contained in a contract.
+It is what allows a home to be advertised and shared around the brokerages in your area.
+Yes, when you see a public MLS # on a printed advertisement, or on a web page, it shows up there because the client agreed to have their property listed that way.
+They most likely agreed on this when they signed the original listing agreement.
+The clause is only a few sentences and could be easily overlooked within the listing agreement.

 Also noteworthy, BEFORE many MLS went online with all of its conveniences the listings would be kept in books, carried around and printed at regular intervals.
 Can you imagine the headache of old listings in between publications?
 Also agents would have to utilize all kinds of other methods to manage their client base that is now very cleanly managed within the computerized versions.